spil-peter-forgacs/decentralized_applications/private_blockchain.md

 # Private Blockchain setup with geth via cli

-This is a simple recreation of documentation of https://www.theschool.ai/courses/decentralized-application/lessons/private-blockchain-setup-screencast/
+This is a simple recreation of documentation of https://www.theschool.ai/courses/decentralized-application/lessons/private-blockchain-setup-screencast/ to help the fellow students, as this document is missing from the course.

+All rights belongs to The School of AI: https://www.theschool.ai/

 ## Step 1
 * install geth